 What to Expect

 The semen sample has to be tested within 30 minutes of collection.
 For this reason, the ideal place for collection is at the Duke Fertility Center.
-You should not have sexual relations for at least two days before you provide a sample since this might artificially lower your sperm count.
+You should not ejaculate for at least two days before you provide a sample since this might artificially lower your sperm count.